 A CHDO is a private, nonprofit, community-based organization that has staff with the capacity to develop affordable housing for the community it serves.
 In order to qualify for the designation, the organization must meet certain federal and Agency requirements, including the following:

 - A mission dedicated to providing affordable housing.

-- The organization must have at least one year of experience serving the community.
+- At least one year of experience service the community.

 - One-third of the organization’s board must represent groups serving low-income populations and no more than one-third can represent the public sector.